Students should always confirm course meeting dates, times, and delivery modes via the Course Timetables website.

 Once you have determined the courses you need and want to take, use the Visual Schedule Builder (VSB) to plot possible course schedules and find the one that works best for you.

-Give yourself enough time to travel between classes, especially if you plan to take courses at both the Keele and Glendon campuses.
+Give yourself enough time to travel between classes.
 Think about taking occasional breaks between classes for meals, study time, and relaxation.

 For more instructions and tips, see the VSB webpage.